aquette/fty-template-rest/README.md

 creating a repository on github.

-Then you have to update the project.xml and license.xml files, and `git mv` the customized from packaging/debian/*.install files (originally named for fty-template component).
-Then run from the local clone of your repository the tool ProjectXML from the repo FTY:
+Then you have to update the project.xml and license.xml files, and run from the local clone of your repository the tool ProjectXML from the repo FTY.

-You will need 2 terminals: one for launching the update, the other for running the additional REST preparation script before you analyse the diff.
+You will need 2 terminals: one for launching the update, the other for running the additional REST preparation script before you analyse the diff back in the first one.

 ```bash
 ../FTY/ProjectXML -A
 ```

-Before you continue with the git difftool, open a new terminal and run:
+Before you continue with the git difftool, open the second terminal and run:

 ```bash
 ./create_rest_package.sh
 ```

 Then you can continue with the git difftool.

 Be careful, lot of files need to be updated with the difftool and not just overwritten with generated contents.
 You will find a note on the top of each such as "# Note: this file is customized..."